Serving Swainsboro & Emanuel County

 Drilling in Emanuel County Is Different

-Middle Georgia's geology shapes every drilling decision.
+Southeast Georgia's geology shapes every drilling decision.
 The upper soil profile here is dense red clay — hard on equipment, hard on timelines if you're not prepared for it.
-Below those clay layers lies the Floridan aquifer system, the primary water source for residential wells throughout this region.
+Below those clay layers lies the Upper Floridan aquifer system, the primary water source for residential wells throughout this region.
 Most homes in Swainsboro and surrounding Emanuel County communities draw from aquifer zones between 80 and 250 feet down.
+Reliable water well drilling planning matters across Emanuel County and the Swainsboro area.

 Swainsboro Well Drilling crew at a job site